cyberbotics/webots-doc/guide/web-streaming.md

 Use the buttons on the top of the page to connect to the Webots streaming server.

 **Note**:
-IP and ports between should match.
+IP and ports between the streaming server and the client page should match.
 The port should not be used by another application.

 ### Network settings

 The Webots streaming server is simply running on the local computer on a given port (`1234` by default, but it can be modified from the [command line arguments](starting-webots.md#command-line-arguments)).
 This port should not be used by another application.
 In order to be visible from the outside network,